Gwidas/Milestone-Project-1/README.md

 * User stories

-      * First Time Visitor Goals
+       First Time Visitor Goals

         a.
 As an individual who has interest in motorcycle industry and photography, I want to experience artistic approach to this industry.
         b.
 As an individual who has interest in motorcycle industry and photography, I want to see easy meniu selection and understandable layout.
         c.
 As an individual who has interest in motorcycle industry and photography, I want to see visual presentations of motorcycle.
         d.
 As an individual who has interest in motorcycle industry and photography, I want to see the source of your experience, trusted links like soclia media and involvement in the culture.
         e.
 As an individual who has interest in motorcycle industry and photography, I want to see what gear been used to take pictures.

-      * Returning Visitor Goals
+       Returning Visitor Goals

         a.
 I want to find relevent infomation about events and meeting places.
         b.
 I want to find most sutible way to get in touch if I have any questions.
         c.
 I want to find links that I can benefit from.
         d.
 I want to find new information about events.

-      * Frequent User Goals
+       Frequent User Goals

         a.
 I want to check for updated pcitures with different models.
         b.
 I want to find new links for relevent events
         c.
 I want to find tips on photography gear.
         e.
 I want to check for updated culture and where the events tale place.

+       Owners site goals

+        a.
+Deliver users understadning of passion for motorcycles and photography.
+        b.
+Connect people whos has same interested in that field.
+        c.
+Show image owner capabilities.
+        d.
+Show life style of motorcycle enthusiast.

+ # Imagery

+        The homepage background image is created with color burst for good visual expereince.

+        All imagery was taking by website owner.

  # --------------------------------------------